EvgenyLysov/Playwright_JS/README.md

 4. use Playwright-specific locators
 5. Do CI-agnostic reporting using ReportPortal
 6. Cover the test cases described below
 7. Add suits for tests
+8. Move all credentials to env variables

 **Possible Tests**